A multi-state mapping approach to surface hopping: Concluding remarks

 Regarding the restriction to classical nuclear motion, we would point out that the majority of interesting nonadiabatic dynamics problems follow a photoexcitation step in which a vast amount of energy (significantly larger than $k_{\rm B}T$) has been deposited in the system.
 The resulting nuclear motion will often be sufficiently fast that the classical nuclear motion approximation is well justified, as it certainly seems to be in all of the FMO calculations we have presented here.
 However, nuclear quantum effects are expected to be important in some other contexts.
 For example, nuclear tunnelling is known to have a significant impact on the rates of electron transfer reactions in the Marcus inverted regime.\cite{Lawrence2019interpolation} It might therefore be interesting to add nuclear quantum effects to the present methodology, perhaps by adapting the ring-polymer molecular dynamics techniques that have already been developed for standard surface hopping.\cite{Shushkov2012rpmd}

-Regarding how much more successful MASH is for the FMO problem than fewest switches surface hopping (as we have shown in Figure~3), we would simply say that Mannouch and Richardson's idea of deterministically tying the active surface to the adiabatic state with the largest population was truly inspired.
-This allowed them to {\em derive} the momentum rescaling and momentum reversal stages of their MASH surface hopping algortihm from first principles, to remove the inconsistency between the stochastically averaged $\langle |c_a|^2\rangle$ and the active adiabatic surface $V_a(q)$, and thereby to eliminate the need for any {\em ad hoc} `decoherence' corrections, in a single stroke.
-All we have done here is to show that MASH can be extended to treat an arbitrary number of coupled electronic states in an equally straightforward and internally consistent way.
+Regarding how much more successful MASH is for the FMO problem than fewest switches surface hopping (as we have shown in Figure~3), we would say that Mannouch and Richardson's idea of deterministically tying the active surface to the adiabatic state with the largest population was quite inspired.
+This allowed them to {\em derive} the momentum rescaling and momentum reversal stages of their MASH surface hopping algortihm from first principles, to avoid the inconsistency between the stochastically averaged $\langle |c_a|^2\rangle$ and the active adiabatic surface $V_a(q)$, and thereby to eliminate the need for {\em ad hoc} `decoherence' corrections, in a single stroke.
+All we have done here is to show that their idea can be adapted to treat an arbitrary number of coupled electronic states in a straightforward and internally consistent way.
+While this has come at the cost of sacrificing some of the advantages of the original MASH scheme for two-state problems, as we have shown in Figures~6 to~8 and discussed in Sec.~V, we feel that the extension to more electronic states is worth this sacrifice because it opens up the possibility of applying the method to a far wider variety of interesting nonadiabatic problems.